grumBit/webPathProjects/docs/css_notes/css_grum_notes.md

 Grum's CSS notes
 -------------------------------------------

-Contains CSS overview and [links](https://developer.mozilla.org/en-US/docs/Web/CSS) to Mozilla documentation.
+Contains an overview of CSS covered in the Codecademy Web Path courses and [links](https://developer.mozilla.org/en-US/docs/Web/CSS) to Mozilla documentation.

 **Contents**